jlcheng/forget/README.md

 I use 4gt as a personal note keeper, as a replacement for Evernote.
-Most of my documents are simple text files - a combination of Git and Bleve allows me to own my own data.
+Most of my documents are simple text files - a combination of Git and Bleve gives me full ownership of my data.

-4gt has custom parsing for org-mode files, as that's the primary way I keep notes.
+4gt has custom parsing for org-mode files - Each heading in a document is scored separately and only relevant headings are returned.
 It runs in the CLI, similar to grep.
-Future iterations will use a curses-like console to allow for search-while-you-type results.
+Future iterations will use a curses-like console to allow for search-while-you-type UI.

 Architecturally, 4gt is separated into server and client components, communicating over Go RPC.
 This allows flexibility in developing new